 Household Hazardous Waste

-Household hazardous waste includes corrosive, flammable or poisonous material.
-Putting this waste in the garbage or pouring it down the drain contaminates water and landfills.
+Household hazardous waste includes corrosive, flammable or poisonous material like aerosols, cleaning products, pesticides, fertilizers and more.
+Discarding of these materials in the garbage or pouring them down the drain contaminates water and landfills.

 To help you dispose of household hazardous waste, the City coordinates regular Household Hazardous Waste Drop-Off Days.
-On the days listed below, a temporary site is set up at SaskTel Centre parking lot (101 - 3515 Thatcher Avenue) from 9:00 a.m. to 3:30 p.m. for residents of Saskatoon to drop-off their household hazardous waste material for recycling or safe disposal.
+On the dates listed below, a temporary site is set up at SaskTel Centre parking lot (101 - 3515 Thatcher Avenue) from 9:00 a.m. to 3:30 p.m. for residents of Saskatoon to drop-off their household hazardous waste materials for recycling or safe disposal.

 2015 Household Hazardous Waste Days

 - May 23